DunkFig/code_toolkit_fall2022/Syllabus.md

-## Code Toolkit: Javascript and P5JS, Spring 2022 – LCOD 2010 – Dan Moore
+## Code Toolkit: Javascript and P5JS, Fall 2022 – LCOD – Duncan Figurski

 ### Introductory Beep Boops

-* Who: Dan Moore, dan@makeitdoathing.com
+* Who: Duncan Figurski, figud577@newschool.edu

-* What: Code Toolkit: Javascript and P5.JS, Spring 2022 – LCOD 2010
+* What: Code Toolkit: Javascript and P5.JS, Fall 2022 – LCOD

-* When: Tuesday, 4:00 – 6:40pm
+* When: Friday, 9:00AM – 11:40AM

-* Where: 6 East 16th Street Room: 605
+* Where: Johnson/Kaplan 66 West 12th Street, Room: 518

-### Office hours: Tuesday, 2-4pm or by Zoom as needed (email me and we can set something up)
+### Office hours: Friday, 12:00-2pm or by Zoom as needed (email me and we can set something up)

 This course provides a basic introduction to coding for students with no prior experience using the P5.js Javascript Programing Environment.
-It will introduce the use of computing and algorithms to web adesign, data analysis and visualization, and game design.
+It will introduce the use of computing and algorithms to web design, data analysis and visualization, and game design.
 Students will complete integrative projects within each of these areas, and leave the class with a strong foundation in the use of P5js across a range of applications.
 Access to a working laptop will be expected throughout the semester.
 This course fulfills the Integrative Course requirement of the Culture and Media major.

 ## Class Github & Email

-Rather than using Canvas this semester we will be using this [github repo](https://github.com/danzeeeman/code_toolkit_S2022).  ___Please bookmark that URL and refer back to it often___.
+Rather than using Canvas this semester we will be using this [github repo](https://github.com/DunkFig/code_toolkit_fall2022).  ___Please bookmark that URL and refer back to it often___.

 All deadlines, reading materials, project tutorials, and other course materials will be posted here on the github.
 You will be using Google Docs, Google Drive, and other platforms to submit your project work and reading responses.
 The repo will include links to these resources and instructions on how to submit work.